 At Lighter Capital, we field a lot of loan applications, and the number one reason we reject potential borrowers is because the entrepreneur is unable to produce financials.

-Here are the five most common red flags that could torpedo your funding.
+Here are the five most common problems we see in startup financials that could torpedo your ability to get funding.

 1. You don’t use accounting software to track your financials

-At Lighter Capital, we need to verify and reconcile transactions from your bank statements.
+Investors and lenders need to verify and reconcile transactions from your bank statements.
 Using an industry-accepted accounting software package makes verification and reconciliation much more straightforward.
-Not only does using an Excel spreadsheet force investors to reconcile and verify your transactions manually, it shows that you don’t take your accounting seriously, which raises a big red flag.
+Not only does using an Excel spreadsheet force us to reconcile and verify your transactions manually, but it also shows that you don’t take your accounting seriously, which raises a big red flag.

 Accounting software can also help make sure you do not make basic accounting errors like not balancing your balance sheet.

-We recommend QuickBooks (either Online or Desktop) to early stage tech entrepreneurs.
+We recommend QuickBooks (either Online or Desktop) to early-stage tech entrepreneurs.
 It’s a low-cost solution that is easy to use, and includes great features, allowing you to centralize payroll, bill paying, and tax filing capabilities.
-We also favor QuickBooks because our loan application and servicing portal integrates with the software.

 2. You have projections, but you don’t have actual financial data